wwarthen/RomWBW/Source/Doc/Applications.md

 CP/M 3 uses a two phase boot process.
 To make a CP/M 3 drive bootable, you need to put "CPMLDR.SYS" on the boot tracks of the disk and be sure that the drive also contains the "CPM.SYS" file.
-The "CPMLDR.SYS" file is not inlcuded on the ROM disk, but is found on the CP/M 3 disk image.
+The "CPMLDR.SYS" file is not included on the ROM disk, but is found on the CP/M 3 disk image.

 ZPM3 is similar to CP/M 3.
 You also put "CPMLDR.SYS" on the system